tmichniewski/MiniSpark/README.md

 etl()
 ```

-where you have more options to compose larger extractors, transformer and loaders, and ths have more freedom to
+where you have more options to compose larger extractors, transformers and loaders, and thus have more freedom to
 elegantly compose them to build large application.

 ## Versions